 The pH of the medium (soil/coco coir/water) your roots are resting in determines what nutrients they can uptake at that time.
 For example: if you’re growing hydroponically and the pH of your medium is 5.0, your plant will be unable to uptake calcium even if your nutrient water has a lot of it.

-The range of pH in which nutrients become available is pretty small; only a 1.0 variance for the entire acceptable range if you want to get the essential minerals.
+The pH range in which nutrients become available is pretty small; only a 1.0 variance for the entire acceptable range if you want to get the essential minerals.
 In soil, this range is 6.0 – 7.0, while in hydroponics it’s 5.5 – 6.5.
-That being said, it’s still best to avoid getting close to the minimum or maximum for either of those two ranges.
+That being said, it’s best to avoid getting close to the minimum or maximum for either of those two ranges.
 The charts below illustrate the pH needed for specific nutrients to become available.

 Root Rot (Pythium)